PragatisGitHub/Exploring-Sakila-Database-using-MYSQL-SQL-More/README.md

 # MYSQL-SQL-More
-Exploring "sakila" database using SQL queries using DML commands that involve various clauses, functions, sub queries & joins.
+Exploring "sakila" database using SQL queries and the DML commands that involve various clauses, functions, sub queries & joins.

 Sakila database has the following tables:
 	'actor'